kaliber5/ember-cli-yadda-opinionated/README.md

 Given there is a record of type Post
 Given there's a record of type Post
 Given there is a record of type Post with property {"id": "1"}
+Given there is a record of type Post with properties {"id": "1", "title": "Foo", "author": "@mike"}
-Given there is a record of type Post with properties {"id": "1", "title": "Foo", author: "@mike"}
+Given there is a record of type Post with properties {"id": "1", "title": "Foo", "author(User)": "@mike"}
+Given there is a record of type Post with properties {"id": "1", "title": "Foo", "author": "@mike(User)"}
+Given there is a record of type Post with properties {"id": "1", "title": "Foo", "authors": "@mike(User), @bob(Bot)"}
-Given there is a record of type Post with properties {"id": "1", "title": "Foo", authors: "@mike, @bob"}
+Given there is a record of type Post with properties {"id": "1", "title": "Foo", "authors(User)": "@mike, @bob(Bot)"}
 Given there are 2 records of type Post with trait published Given there is a record of type Post with traits published, pinned and commented Given there is a record of type Post with traits published and commented and properties {"id": "1", "title": "Foo"}